CrossPhyre/TheLoungeBot/README.md

 # TheLoungeBot
-A customized bot for Discord to perform various actions.
+A bot for Discord with customized functionality.